Gulf Wind

 The Gulf Wind was a streamlined passenger train inaugurated on July 31, 1949, as a joint operation by the Louisville and Nashville Railroad and the Seaboard Air Line Railroad (Seaboard Coast Line after merger with the Atlantic Coast Line on July 1, 1967).
 The Gulf Wind replaced the heavyweight New Orleans - Florida Express on this routing.
 The Gulf Wind was a limited stops train and offered amenities such as dining cars and Pullman service.
-The train left Jacksonville at night and arrived in New Orleans in the evening, as the Express had done.
+The train left Jacksonville in late afternoon, arriving in New Orleans the next morning, and likewise in the other direction.

 Prior to the establishment of the Gulf Wind the New Orleans-Florida Express had a counterpart train, the New Orleans-Florida Limited, which left Jacksonville in the morning.
 For much of the twentieth century, one or two other passenger trains, numbered but unnamed, also plied this route daily; these were much-slower local trains, stopping at each small town along the route, and were labeled simply as "passenger, mail, and express" in timetables.
 The Express, contrary to its name, made stops at small towns; while the Gulf Wind made fewer stops, mainly in larger towns and cities.